Sudoku Dragon

 The 16x16 Puzzle

-Moving beyond the regular 9x9 puzzle size is possible but introduces nothing new other than more possibilities to work through.
+Moving to larger than the regular 9x9 puzzle size introduces nothing new other than more possibilities to work through.
 All the strategies you might use for solving 9x9 can be adapted to the larger 16x16 grid.
-For example the 'two out of three' strategy becomes 'three out of four' strategy.
-You can still use all the basic strategies : only choice; forced choice; excluded twin and excluded subgroup.
+For example the 'two out of three' strategy becomes the 'three out of four' strategy.
+You can still use all the basic strategies : only choice, single possibility, only square, excluded hidden twins, naked twins, excluded sub-group, X-Wing and all the advanced strategies.
 It becomes much harder for mere humans to solve when there are 16 rather than 9 numbers/symbols to reason about.
 But with practice these grids can become quite straightforward to solve too.

 Larger Sudoku Puzzles

 There is no theoretical limit on the size of a Sudoku puzzle.
-The rules are generic and by mathematical induction it can be shown that they can just grow and grow.
-To keep to a square arrangement the number just goes up in squares : 16x16; 25x25; 36x36 (over a thousand squares to complete); 49x49; 81x81; 100x100 (10,000 squares in the puzzle).
+The rules are generic and by mathematical induction ➚ it can be shown that they just grow and grow.
+Keeping to a square arrangement the number just goes up in squares : 16x16; 25x25; 36x36 (over a thousand squares to complete); 49x49; 81x81; 100x100 (10,000 squares in the puzzle).

 Rectangular Puzzles

-If you have a set of same sized rectangles you can always arrange them into a square grid.
-One rectangular Sudoku option is 3x5 blocks arranged as three blocks wide and five blocks deep giving 15 regions in all.
-The same can be done with many other sizes (e.g. six 2x3 blocks), in fact the only grid sizes that can't be generated are those that are prime numbers and so can't be divided up into a rectangular block (e.g. a 5x5 puzzle can not be created).
-Sudoku Dragon supports 2x3, 2x4, 3x5, 3x5, 4x5, 2x5 and 2x7 rectangular block puzzles giving puzzle sizes of 6, 8, 15, 20, 10 and 14 respectively.
+A set of same sized rectangles can be arranged into a square puzzle grid.
+One rectangular Sudoku is made up of 3x5 blocks arranged as three blocks wide and five blocks deep giving 15 regions in all.
+The same can be done with many other sizes (e.g. six 2x3 blocks), in fact the only grid sizes that can't be used are those that are prime numbers and so can't be divided up into a rectangular block (e.g. a 5x5 puzzle can not be subdivided in any different way).